Need A Same-Day Emergency Appointment? Contact Us Now!

 What is a Root Canal?

-A root canal, also known as endodontic therapy, is a conservative dental procedure that dentists perform to repair and save a tooth that is damaged or infected.
+A root canal is a conservative dental treatment that fixes and saves a damaged or infected tooth.
 Inside each tooth, beneath the white enamel and a hard layer called dentin, lies a soft tissue called pulp.
 The pulp contains nerves, blood vessels, and connective tissues that help the tooth grow and develop.
-When the pulp becomes infected or inflamed due to deep decay, cracks, or trauma, a root canal is necessary to remove the damaged pulp and alleviate the pain.
+If damage or infection from a deep cavity, crack, or injury occurs, a root canal can fix it and stop the pain.

 Why are Root Canals Necessary?